adamsteer/f4g-oceania-pdal/workshop/1-thinking-in-pdal.md

 Reading metadata is a special case, which doesn't create a `point view`, but does make use of `readers`.

 These operational components are explained below - we'll keen coming back to this pattern as we process data throughout the workshop.
-The canonical reference on [https://pdal.io/development/overview.html#](PDAL architecture) is a handy guide.
+The canonical reference on [PDAL architecture](https://pdal.io/development/overview.html#) is a handy guide.

 ## Dimensions